-Mister C’s, Selby, North Yorkshire
+At: Mister C’s, Selby, North Yorkshire

-Amy Horsley, manager at Mister C’s who says: “I nominated Peter as he is a great example of progression within this industry.
+Nominated by: Amy Horsley, manager at Mister C’s who says: “I nominated Peter as he is a great example of progression within this industry.
 Peter started working for us as a cocky teenager who thought he knew everything.
 Since then he has matured, welcomed new challenges and has become a huge asset to our business.
 He has just been promoted to shift manager and is looking forward to entering this year’s Drywite Young Fish Frier of the Year.
 He really is a living example of starting at the bottom and working your way up and making a success of yourself.

 How long have you worked at Mister C's?